nomad010/typesafe_json/README.md

 * Better support for more types for JSON Schema including schema output.
 * Heterogenous lists.
-* Parsing from other sources like strings and streams.
 * Better Unicode support.
 * C++03 support.
 This was my intention from the get go, but the implementation of JSONSet put a stop to that.